yuripramos/forecast-app/README.md

 ## :octocat: Getting Started

 This code challenge was made focusing on the architecture of high scalable projects.
-The App itself is small, but is 100% ready to get as big as possible
+The App itself is small but is 100% ready to get as big as possible

 :heavy_check_mark: Styled-Components